Nina-Song/TRGN510_assignment4/README.md

   wget http://ftp.ensembl.org/pub/release-75/gtf/homo_sapiens/Homo_sapiens.GRCh37.75.gtf.gz
   ```
   and unzip the `.gz` file to the path of where the program is located by `gunzip Homo_sapiens.GRCh37.75.gtf.gz`
-  * This program also provides the Unit Test file `expres.anal.csv` which can be reached by following:
+  * This program also provides the Unit Test file `expression_analysis.csv` which can be reached by following:
   ```
   git clone https://github.com/davcraig75/unit
   ```